KelvinLinnaeus/rn-assignment7-11028723/README.md

 - Displays the selected items in the cart.
 - Each item includes a "Remove from cart" button.

+#### `Product Details`

+- Displays the details of the selected item.

 ### Functionality

 - Users can view a list of available products.
 - Users can add products to their cart.
 - Users can remove products from their cart.
 - Users can view the items in their cart.
+- Users can view the details of a product

 ## Student ID